Compare Fire Alarm Grades & Categories: Find the Right Protection for Your Building

 A Grade C LD2 fire alarm system is a higher-level fire alarm system commonly used in buildings with more complex layouts or higher occupancy.
 It features interconnected devices including control panels, detectors, manual call points, and alarm sounders.
 The LD2 coverage category specifies the installation of detectors in escape routes and high-risk rooms within a domestic dwelling.
 The aim is to provide comprehensive fire detection and early warning throughout the dwelling to facilitate safe evacuation in case of a fire.

-It’s important to ensure that the design, installation, and configuration of your fire alarm system comply with relevant fire safety regulations and guidelines to ensure optimal performance and occupant safety.
+Ensure your fire alarm system comply with relevant fire safety regulations and guidelines to ensure optimal performance and occupant safety.